 Keep the memories of your holiday by collecting the seashells, and then bring them home as un petit souvenir (a little souvenir).

 Ils ont trouvé des coquillages sure la plage.
 (They found seashells on the beach.)

-Who will you be sending your next bisou (kiss) to?
+Who will you be sending your next bisou (kiss) or bisous (kisses) to?

 Whether you know or have absolutely no idea, this might certainly help your case!
 When you start speaking in mysterious French, you’ll soon be fighting off the incoming propositions.
 Mais qui aura le prochain bisou?
 (But who will get the next kiss?)

 A little tip for your next visit to France, the French greet each other with one bisou on each cheek in many regions.
 So put your hand away and extend your cheeks!

 Je t’envoie de gros bisous.
 (I’m sending you big kisses.)

 What a majestic creature a hippocampe (seahorse) is.
 Not only does it travel the lengths of the sea, but the males carry the babies rather than the females!

 Of course a creature like this needs a beautiful name to reflect their wonderful exterior and strength.